rhyslwells/rhyslwells.github.io/.history/_pages/projects_20250504081857.md

 # Data Archive

-The [Data Archive](https://rhyslwells.github.io/Data-Archive/pages/Data_Archive) is the single place for all my data related knowledge.
+The [Data Archive](https://rhyslwells.github.io/Data-Archive) is the single place for all my data related knowledge.
 It is built on idea of a Digital Garden, for more details see [Github](https://github.com/rhyslwells/data-archive).

-# AIS
+# AIS (Pending further particapation)

 The Amateur Investment Seminar (AIS) is a monthly discussion on investment strategy and financial education.